``

 gravestone of Lily Ball, by Simon ChambersBall, L. E.

-She was buried at Charlton on 18th November, 3K 11, and the cortege left from the home of her aunt, Mrs Ives, at 317 London Road.
+She was buried on 18 November at Charlton, Dover, 3K 11, and the cortege left from the home of her aunt, Mrs Ives, at 317 London Road.
 Her coffin was covered with the Union Flag.
-One of the floral tributes bore the message "With love, from Mummy and sisters Norah, Betty, and Margery"
+One of the floral tributes bore the message "With love, from Mummy and sisters Norah, Betty, and Margery".

 "Re-united with Daddy"